Eugène Dadi

-Eugène Dadi (born 20 August 1973) is a retired Ivorian footballer who played as a striker for clubs in Switzerland, France, Austria, Scotland, England, Israel, Australia, and New Zealand.
+Eugène Dadi (born 20 August 1973) is an Ivorian retired professional footballer who played as a striker for clubs in Switzerland, France, Austria, Scotland, England, Israel, Australia, and New Zealand.
 At international level, he represented Ivory Coast on two occasions in 2000.

-Biography
+Career

 Sochaux

-Born in Abidjan, Ivory Coast, Dadi attended the football academy at French Ligue 1 team FC Sochaux as a teenager.
+Born in Abidjan, Ivory Coast, Dadi attended the football academy at French Division 1 team FC Sochaux as a teenager.

 Stade Lavallois

-Dadi played his first professional football at French Ligue 2 team Stade Lavallois in 1989.
-He played until 1992 when his father died.
+Dadi played until 1992 when his father died.
 At this point he decided to quit professional football for two years.
+Dadi played his first professional football at French Ligue 2 team Stade Lavallois in 1994.

-LASK Linz
+LASK

-After being spotted playing park football on the Indian Ocean island of Réunion, where he had a job working in real estate, Dadi was signed to Austrian club LASK Linz.
+After being spotted playing park football on the Indian Ocean island of Réunion, where he had a job working in real estate, Dadi was signed to Austrian club LASK.

 Aberdeen

-Eugène Dadi spent one season at Aberdeen that in terms of scoring goals was not great.
+Dadi spent one season at Aberdeen that in terms of scoring goals was not great.
 However, he was a firm fans' favourite and had become somewhat of a cult hero with Aberdeen fans.
 This was due to his last name, which inspired the popular terrace chant of "Who's your, who's your, who's your feckin Dadi?."